 We study optical engineering for biomedical applications, aiming mainly to serve pursuing new frontiers of biosciences research.
-Projects that we are working on include (brackets represent related papers in Publications):
+Projects that we are working on include:

-- Super-resolution imaging of intracellular events using PE-TIRFM
+- Super-resolution imaging and tracking of intracellular and molecular dynamics using plasmonic localization

 Total internal reflection fluorescence microscopy uses evanescent waves formed under the total internal reflection condition to provide extremely fine depth resolution that is typically smaller than 100 nm.
-In this project, we intend to address the improvement of lateral resolution by surface plasmon-enhanced TIRFM.
+In this project, we intend to address the improvement of lateral and axial resolution by surface plasmon-enhanced microscopy.

 - Highly sensitive SPR biosensors by surface-enhanced localization of plasmons